Regret Lower Bounds for Learning Linear Quadratic Gaussian Systems: Experiment Design and Regret

 \subsection{Optimal Policies and Degenerate Experiments}

 Naively, the perspective discussed in following Lemma~\ref{regretlemma} viewing (\ref{regdef2}) as a cumulative estimation error suggests a lower bound on the scale $\log T$, since one might think that (\ref{policyinformation}) should scale linearly in time, $T$.
-In this case, the errors variances should decay as $1/T$.
+In this case, the associated parameter estimation errors variances should decay as $1/T$.
+Indeed, this is the case of \emph{certain} instances, see e.g., \cite{lai1986asymptotically}.

 However, when the Fisher information corresponding to the experiment of running the optimal policy is singular, this reasoning fails.
 We will see that the Fisher information corresponding to low regret algorithms have nearly singular information.
-Namely, if $\I^T(\theta;\pi^*)$ given by (\ref{policyinformation}) is singular, and this singularity is relevant for identifying $K(\theta)$, we expect there to be a non-trivial trade-off between exploration and exploitation.
-For instance, we will see that when the experiment corresponding to the optimal policy is degenerate, any algorithm with $O(\sqrt{T})$-regret necessarily generates an experiment in which the smallest (relevant) singular value only scales as $\sqrt{T}$.
-In other words, our hypothesis is that if the optimal policy $\pi^*$ yields an experiment in which $K(\theta)$ is not locally identifiable, we expect the regret to be $\Omega(\sqrt{T})$.
+Namely, if $\I(\theta;\pi_\star,T)$ given by (\ref{policyinformation}) is singular, and this singularity is relevant for identifying $K(\theta)$, we expect there to be a non-trivial trade-off between exploration and exploitation.
+For instance, we will see that when the experiment corresponding to the optimal policy is degenerate, any algorithm with $O(\sqrt{T})$-regret necessarily generates an experiment in which the smallest (relevant) singular value only scales as $\sqrt{T}$; \eqref{policyinformation} scales sublinearly in certain relevant directions.
+Put yet differently: if the optimal policy $\pi_\star$ yields an experiment in which $K(\theta)$ is not locally identifiable, we expect the regret to be $\Omega(\sqrt{T})$.

-We now make precise the above two conditions, which together rule out the possibility of logarithmic regret.
-The first condition states that the optimal policy $\pi^*$ does not persistently excite the parameters for local identifiability in terms of Fisher infomation.
+We now make precise the above reasoning by imposing two conditions, which together rule out the possibility of logarithmic regret.
+The first condition states that the optimal policy $\pi_\star$ does not persistently excite the parameters for local identifiability in terms of Fisher infomation.